Obsessive-compulsive Disorder (OCD): An Insight

 Obsessive-compulsive disorder (OCD) is a mental illness as per the Diagnostic and Statistical Manual of Mental Disorders DSM-5-TR (APA 2022).

-The primary features of OCD are the presence of obsessions, compulsions, or both.
-They are defined by the DSM-5 as:
+The primary features of OCD are the presence of obsessions and compulsions.
+They are defined by the DSM-5 TR as:

 • Obsessions: Repetitive and relentless thoughts, impulses or urges that are unwanted and often intrusive.
 These thoughts cause anxiety and distress.